 The case started to present its own problems.
 Tight budgets meant that detectives could not just be taken off their daily duties in Champaign to pursue possible leads in a 21 year old case, even if the case concerned one of their own.
 However, the detectives were determined to solve this case.
 They made progress but ever so slowly.

-Then disaster struck; in 1989, a detective discovered that Tatman’s service revolver and flashlight had disappeared from the evidence room!
+In 1989, a detective discovered that Tatman’s service revolver and flashlight had disappeared from the evidence room.
 They were never found again.

 In the mean time, detectives checked Lady W’s story, traced down relatives and possible witnesses, and consulted with experts on polygraphs and repressed memories.
 Slowly a disturbing picture emerged.
 That Lady W remembered a very traumatic incident is something most people agree on, but that she remembered seeing Tatman being shot by her father, most people doubt.

 It started so promising, but alas!
 There were parts in her story that were correct, but when she was pressed for details that mattered, she was wrong time and again.
-Vidocq does not suspect any foul play on her side.
 Two state police hypnotists tried to hypnotize Lady W for another interview.
 Unfortunately, she appeared not stable enough to do so.
 She was not even stable enough for a polygraph.
 The polygraph report stated that she was not tested because as a subject, she was unfit.
 The investigator found she “was suffering from a combination of some form of mental illness and an apparent low IQ”.

 What is truly disturbing is that all siblings and relatives seemed to have their own take on the story.
-Add to that a 1967 newspaper article in the Champaign-Urbana Courier that gave away details that we would now consider confidential, and you will understand why Vidocq is suspicious of these people.
+Add to that a 1967 newspaper article in the Champaign-Urbana Courier that gave away details that we would now consider confidential, and you will understand why I am suspicious.
 Not only did the news article speculate and suggested that Tatman possibly tried to get the gun back, it also quoted then-Chief Shirley who described in detail what Tatman’s holster looked like.

-We are not convinced that Lady W’s father can be regarded as the sole suspect in Tatman’s homicide.
-We do not doubt that Lady W went through some traumatic experience, but we sincerely doubt that she was capable of distinguishing reality from fantasy.
+I do not think that Lady W’s father can be regarded as the sole suspect in Tatman’s homicide.
+No doubt Lady W went through some traumatic experience, but I sincerely doubt she was capable of distinguishing reality from fantasy.
 The statements from her siblings and relatives changed over the years, and we do not consider them credible.

 As in any case, sources gave information.
 Informants pointed to various people.
 Incarcerated people gave information about drug addicts, the drug addicts pointed to the alcohol dependants.
 And, of course, many people who read about Tatman’s death the morning after the homicide came to the police with information.
 Some were credible and had indeed spotted Tatman’s squad car driving towards I-57.
 Some also saw another car in front of Tatman’s, but these people also stated that they were too far away to see details of that car that would help the police.

-We are convinced that focusing on Lady W’s father (because of his daughter’s statements) is not enough in this case.
-Vidocq would like to offer an alternative explanation, that Tatman’s death was not premeditated but an awful accident.
+I am not sure that focusing on Lady W’s father (because of his daughter’s statements) is enough in this case.
+I’d like to offer an alternative explanation that Tatman’s death was not premeditated but an awful accident.

 Somehow this person and Tatman got into an argument, a fight, and they struggled.
 The person grabbed for Tatman’s gun, Tatman fought back, but the gun went off when it got pressed against him.
-Vidocq suspects that whoever shot Tatman caught him.
-Surprised and horrified by the shot, by Tatman falling, this person caught him and gently lowered him. — Why do we say that?
-Remember that Tatman had no trauma on his back or the back of his head, and his clothes and shoes showed no signs of dragging.– Are these the actions of a total stranger?
-Maybe.
-But perhaps this shooting was just an unintended tragedy.
-What do you think?
+Maybe the person who shot Tatman caught him.
+Surprised and horrified by that shot, by Tatman falling, this person caught him and gently lowered him.
+Remember that Tatman had no trauma on his back or the back of his head, and his clothes and shoes showed no signs of dragging.